Rachael has PTSD from being bullied. She likes certain anime because they offer emotional solace by showing great friendships.

 Whatever, I have work to do, out of my way, ladies!

-Yeah, I've taken shots at many female character types, but there are bad male character types too.
-They may not be as noticeable as the overly theatrical girl types like the yandere and tsundere, but these can be annoying too.
+I know I've taken shots at many female character types, but there are bad male character types, too.
+They may not be as noticeable as the overly theatrical girl types like the yandere and tsundere, but are still annoying like them.
 This type is someone who shows up a lot in comedy, shounen, action, ecchi, harem, and romance shows.
-He is a total jerk who is indifferent to girls' feelings, and/or totally oblivious to their expressions of said feelings.
+He is a total jerk who is indifferent to girls' feelings, and/or totally oblivious to their expression of said feelings.
 And the panties drop for him anyway.
-In real life, this happens, and it's just proof that Satan is in control of everything and there's nothing any of us can do about it.
-Or proof that biological drives to mate with "alpha" guys linger in human girls from a forgotten time when that would have conferred a reproductive advantage on women who did that.
-Either way, it's a sick, sad world.

-I think maybe it's because a certain amount of jerkiness in the Japanese male is tolerated or even encouraged; they are supposed to treat women like children, who need their authority and guidance in the form of punishment for bad behavior and occasional rewards for being good.
-Usually, this punishment is in the form of indifference or withdrawal, the girl is desperate for the jerk to notice her, and he can use this to get her to do something he wants, or to get her to stop doing something he doesn't like, or to win an argument.
+I think maybe it's because a certain amount of jerkiness in the Japanese male is tolerated or even encouraged; they are supposed to treat women like children, who need their authority and guidance in the form of punishment for bad behavior and rewards for being good.
+Punishment is often in the form of indifference or withdrawal; the girl is desperate for the jerk to notice her, and he can use this to get her to do something he wants, to get her to stop doing something he doesn't like, or to win an argument.

-I said they're the male tsundere but they can have a touch of male Mary Sue-senpai as well, often being very handsome, tall, and/or wealthy.
+I said they're the male tsundere, but they can have a touch of male Mary Sue-senpai as well, often being very handsome, tall, and/or wealthy.
 Often, like the Mary Sue-senpai, he has refined manners and is elegant.
-Like the Mary Sue-senpai, their love interests fawn all over on them while they barely notice.
+And like the Mary Sue-senpai, their love interests fawn all over on them while they barely notice.

-- Focuses on one thing so much that women are not a distraction to them.
+- Focuses on one thing (often something associated with increasing his status, like training) so much that women are not a distraction to them.

-- Unintentionally hurts girls' feelings for comedy or drama in the story.
+- Unintentionally hurts girls' feelings for comedy or drama.